Trigve-Hagen/webegreat-dot-com/README.md

 Put all fields in for each row.
 They all follow the mysql database schema except Null and Key.
 No Foriegn Key at the moment and just NULL and NOT NULL.
 PRIMARY KEYS are also as is.
 You can get layouts for PRIMARY KEYS and TIMESTAMP from the code.
 They are all that has been tested.
+You can change fallback_folder_name in src/config/config.js and names of tables and rows in mysqldbconfig.js for security purposes.
+The program read tables and rows by indexes so you can change the names to any allowable name.
+Please only add rows to the ends of the tables and tables to the end of the list to preserve the functionality unless you intend to change the functionality in server.js too.

 * `Field: 'productid'` - userid, name, created_at, updated_at, etc...
 * `Type: 'int(11)'` - int(11), varchar(255), text, timestamp, etc...